shift838/gcc-tms9900_install/README.md

 # POST Installation

+1. Update Makefile.ti99 for libTi99All and save with updates below
+	- cd ~/libTi99All
+	- nano ./Makefile.ti99
+	Update Paths to:
+	TMS9900_DIR?=$(HOME)/tms9900gcc/bin
+	ELF2EA5_DIR?=$(HOME)/tms9900gcc/bin

+	Update path to executables:
+	GAS=$(TMS9900_DIR)/tms9900-unknown-elf-as
+	LD=$(TMS9900_DIR)/tms9900-unknown-elf-ld
+	CC=$(TMS9900_DIR)/tms9900-unknown-elf-gcc
+	AR=$(TMS9900_DIR)/tms9900-unknown-elf-ar

+2. Compile libTi99All and copy libti99.a to ~/libTi99All folder.
+	- make clean
+	While inside the ~/libTi99All
+	- issue command: rm -rf buildti
+	- make ti
+	- cp /buildti/libti99.a .
+ -

+# The new elf2ea5 in the Phoenix Wright code does not need split anymore
+# but if you need it, then go ahead and use this
+#EA5_SPLIT_DIR?=~/tms9900gcc/bin
+EA5_SPLIT_DIR?=echo Dont need:
-1. To activate the updated enviornment variables:
+2. To activate the updated enviornment variables:

 	- Execute command: source ~/.bashrc or simply just open a new terminal

-# To build the 32k memory tester project:
+# To build the 838-memory tester project:
-1. Edit Makefile to ensure LIBTI99 points to your ~/libti99 directory.
+1. Edit Makefile to ensure LIBTI99 points to your ~/LibTi99All directory.
-2. Perform the below commands: cd ~/ti994a-32kmemtest make
+2. Perform the below commands: cd ~/838-ti994a-memtest make

 # Repository contents: